tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 Cybersecurity risk, in particular, needs to deal with the case of the black swan one-time events.
 These events have high impacts and low likelihood.
 Such events could wipe out a company and be devastating.

 Likelihood, in the case of Cybersecurity, therefore needs to reflect the likelihood, or probability, that a one-time event could occur.
-Likelihood to affect the organization once in 1,000 years.
+Likelihood to affect the organization once in the entire product lifetime.
 Likelihood to achieve the highest protection against evolving threats.

 Threat actors exploit vulnerabilities with particular goals in mind and not simply because a vulnerability exists with a high CVSS score.
 So how can we gauge the likelihood of a one time event?